 Elevation is another important consideration in Yamhill-Carlton.
 Planted on hillsides and ridges, only vineyards lying between 200 feet and 1,000 feet above sea level can be labeled with the designation.
-At these elevations, fruit reaches full physiological ripeness, resulting in complex, expressive and ageable Pinot Noir
+Higher elevations add further complexity to the wines of Yamhill-Carlton, and generally result in expressive, ageable Pinot Noir.